 Myth #3 - Once you start going to a chiropractor, you have to keep going for the rest of your life.

 This statement comes up frequently when the topic of chiropractic is discussed.
 It is only partially true.
 You only have to continue going to the chiropractor as long as you wish to maintain the health of your neuromusculoskeletal system.
 Going to a chiropractor is much like going to the dentist, exercising at a gym, or eating a healthy diet: As long as you keep it up, you continue to enjoy the benefits.

-Many years ago, dentists convinced everyone that the best time to go to the dentist is before your teeth hurt, that routine dental care will help your teeth remain healthy for a long time.
+Many years ago, dentists convinced everyone that the best time to go to the dentist is before your teeth hurt, and that routine dental care will help your teeth remain healthy for a long time.
 The same is true of chiropractic care for your spine.
-It is important to remember that, just like your teeth, your spine experiences normal wear and tear as you walk, drive, sit, lift, sleep, and bend.
+It is important to remember that, just like your teeth, your spine experiences normal wear and tears as you walk, drive, sit, lift, sleep, and bend.
 Routine chiropractic care can help you feel better, move with more freedom, and stay healthier throughout your lifetime.
 Although you can enjoy the benefits of chiropractic care even if you receive care for a short time, the real benefits come into play when you make chiropractic care a part of your wellness lifestyle.

 Although the information is good to create a better understanding of chiropractic, the real power comes from what you experience as a patient.
 When you experience the amazing healing results of chiropractic, you’ll want to tell others about the benefits of using our office.
 As a matter of fact, referrals are the number one source of new patients at our clinic.
 We thank you in advance for sharing our office with your family and friends.